 (1) The first research goal was to investigate whether HR measures assessed by wrist-based fitness trackers are a suitable and effective method for mapping teachers’ HR over the course of a five-phase lab study, including the time before, during, and after a potentially stressful micro-teaching unit.

-First, we expected the participants to show an initial increase in their HR, followed by a peak during the teaching phase and a decrease for the remaining phases.
+First, we expected the participants to show an initial increase in their HR, followed by a peak during the micro-teaching unit and a decrease for the remaining phases.
 In addition, we examined whether z-standardization of the participants’ mean HR could serve as a useful method to account for individual differences in baseline HR.
 We expected to observe the same trends in both standardized and non-standardized mean HR values.

 Second, five representative 10-minute intervals were selected from the five phases (see section ##Measures for a more detailed description of the intervals), which served as the basis for the data analysis for our hypothesis: pre-teaching interval (I1), teaching interval (I2), post-teaching interval (I3), interview interval (I4), end interval (I5).
 We examined the levels of and the changes in HR during these intervals.
 We assumed the highest HR level in the teaching interval (I2) and lower levels in all other intervals (**Hypothesis 1a**).
-Further, we expected an increase in participants’ HR while they were preparing for teaching during the pre-teaching interval (I1), and we expected a decrease in participants’ HR during all of the following intervals, because of habituating to (I2) and recovering from (I3-I5) the stressful teaching phase (**Hypothesis 1b**).
+Further, we expected an increase in participants’ HR while they were preparing for teaching during the pre-teaching interval (I1), and we expected a HR decrease during all of the following intervals, because of habituating to (I2) and recovering from (I3-I5) the stressful micro-teaching unit (**Hypothesis 1b**).

-(2) The second research goal was to examine whether variance in HR measures could be explained by participants’ teaching experience (because, presumable, more experienced teachers might have better classroom management strategies, and thus better resources for coping), and/or by their self-reported subjective appraisals of classroom events (specifically, how disruptive it was, and how confident they felt in their coping).
+(2) The second research goal was to examine whether variance in HR measures could be explained by participants’ teaching experience (because, presumably, more experienced teachers might have better classroom management strategies, and thus better resources for coping), and/or by their self-reported subjective appraisals of classroom events (specifically, how disruptive it was, and how confident they felt in their coping).

 We expected lower HR levels for teachers with more teaching experience, particularly during the teaching interval (**Hypothesis 2a**).
 We expected higher HR levels for teachers who felt more disrupted by the enacted classroom events, regardless of their teaching experience (**Hypotheses 2b**).
 At the same time, we expected lower HR levels for teachers who felt more confident in dealing with the events, regardless of teaching experience (**Hypothesis 2c**).
-Lastly, we hypothesized that each of the three predictors (teaching experience, disruption appraisal, confidence appraisal) uniquely contributes to explaining variance in teachers´ HR levels (**Hypothesis 2d**).
-In addition, we exploratively examined the same as for the HR levels again for the changes in HR.
+Lastly, we hypothesized that each of the three predictors (teaching experience, disruption appraisal, confidence appraisal) contributed to explaining variance in teachers´ HR levels (**Hypothesis 2d**).
+In addition, we exploratively examined analogous hypotheses for the changes in HR.

 # Method